-"Green Procurement": is defined as taking into account environmental criteria for goods and services to be purchased in order to ensure that the related environmental impact is minimized.
+"Green Procurement": is defined as considering environmental criteria for goods and services to be purchased to ensure that the related environmental impact is minimized.

 "Imported Content": means that portion of the bid price represented by the cost of components, parts or materials which have been or are still to be imported (whether by the supplier or its sub-contractors) and which costs are inclusive of the costs abroad, plus freight and other direct importation costs, such as landing costs, dock dues, import duty, sales duty or other similar tax or duty at the South African port or entry.
-In this policy, unless the context otherwise indicates, a word or expression to which a meaning has been assigned in the Act has the same meaning as in the Act, and -
+In this policy, unless the context otherwise indicates, a word or expression to which a meaning has been assigned in the Act has the same meaning as in the Act, and - iii. the National Assembly or the National Council of Provinces.